 Under Arizona law, sexual intercourse is defined as a sexual activity involving the penetration into the penis, vulva, or anus by any part of a body or an object or masturbatory contact with the penis or vulva.
 Oral sexual contact is oral sexual contact with the vulva or penis.

 Anyone under 18 years old is a minor in Arizona.
 A person accused of sexual conduct with a minor cannot use a claim that they thought the minor was over 18 years old as a defense.

-What Are the Penalties for Sexual Conduct With a Minor?
+What Are the Penalties for Sexual Conduct With a Minor in Arizona?

 Sexual conduct with a minor would be a Class 2 or a Class 6 felony, depending on the child’s age and the facts of the case.
 If the minor is 14 years or younger, the crime would be a Class 2 felony.
 The accused could be charged under ARS §13-705, which is Arizona’s dangerous crimes against children law.